Best For

 The Layla Hybrid is a flippable hybrid which inherently makes it different from many hybrids based on that feature alone.

-In addition to having a flippable design, this mattress also has slightly better overall performance as well as a price that is just a tad over the price of the average memory foam hybrid mattress.
+In addition to having a flippable design, this mattress also has slightly better overall performance and a price slightly lower than the price of the average memory foam hybrid mattress.

 Advantages